 By Chad V. Broughman

-Damp winds lashed at town square, tipping hats and rustling papery leaves against the scaffold.
+Damp winds lashed at the town square, tipping hats and rustling papery leaves against the scaffold.
 Ruth’s bonnet lifted and a lock of reddish-yellow hair spilled over her eye.
 The girl forgot her hands were bound and when she reached to tuck the curl away, rope bit her skin.

 “Don’t let ‘em see you hurting,” her mother said.